Frequently Asked Questions

 In most cases, yes, but by no means all.
 Each site will have its own program, and many are planning a rosary procession.
 Many others may elect to choose a site outdoors and pray the rosary there.

-The three prayer requests- for our country, its people and the world are good, but there are so many other things we should be praying for as well.
+The three prayer requests- for our country and its people, the world and the Church are good, but there are so many other things we should be praying for as well.
 Why don’t we pray for these other items as well?

 Yes, there are many, many other reasons to pray.
 However, Pray Schwiiz! has founded this prayer event on the principle of giving everything that might come from our prayers to Our Lady without constraints.
 (We are not going to tell her, please fix this and that and that, and oh, this problem over here, you must do something!
 Mother knows better than we, so let’s give everything to her.)
 And, she in turn will give all our prayers to our dear God.
 He knows our problems (and much better than we think we do) and He knows what we need, again, much better than we.
 We want to pray for His godly help, to pray for however He wishes to move for our own good.
 He is the Creator, we are the creatures.
 He is God, we are his people.
 It is with full expectant faith, joy and trust we turn everything over to Our Lady and through her to our Dear God.